zheliu422/zheliu0website/content/en/authors/admin/_index.md

 highlight_name: false
 ---

-Hello I am Zhe Liu!
+Hello!!
+My name is Zhe Liu!
 I am currently a Master's student at Georgia Tech.
-I have been studying in the field of Electrical Engineering for five consecutive years and it is an area that I enjoy a lot and eager to apply what I learned from school to industry.
+I have been studying in the field of Electrical Engineering for five consecutive years.
+I am ready to devote myself wholeheartedly to apply what I learned from school to industry!

+Started from June 2021, I worked at Georgia Tech Analog Mixed-signal Microsystems and Applications (GAMMA) group as a graduate researcher under the supervision of Dr. Shaolan Li.
 I have worked on numerous successful design projects.
 You can see more details about my experience below.

-Currently I am looking for an internship opportunity for Summer/Fall 2021.
-I would be able to hit the ground running and start contributing immediately to your team.
+Currently I am looking for a full-time opportunity starting from May 2022.
+I will be a hard-working and determined person which will be a great foundation to start a career in your industry as an engineer.
+I very much look forward to the challenge and exciting career in engineering!

-{{< icon name="download" pack="fas" >}} Download my Résumé {{< staticref "uploads/ZheLiuResumeV4.pdf" "newtab" >}}here{{< /staticref >}}.
+Please feel free to reach out to me.
+Also, please download my latest Résumé {{< staticref "uploads/ZheLiuResumeV11.pdf" "newtab" >}}here{{< /staticref >}}.